django-salesforce/django-salesforce/README.rst

    are specific to their individual applications' needs.
 Models that have been included with this library are for example and documentation purposes.
--  **Inheritence** — When using the default router, all models for object types on Salesforce must extend salesforce.models.SalesforceModel.
+-  **Inheritance** — When using the default router, all models for object types on Salesforce must extend salesforce.models.SalesforceModel.
 The model router checks for this to determine which models to handle through the Salesforce connection.